mui/toolpad/docs/data/toolpad/studio/getting-started/support.md

 ### Discord

 Toolpad Studio is also present on Discord, where you can connect with other users and get help from the community.
 To join, head to the [MUI Discord server](https://mui.com/r/discord/) and follow the instructions provided.
 Looking forward to seeing you there!

-:::warning
+:::info
 Please note that Toolpad's community is part of the larger MUI Discord server—look for the "toolpad-studio" channel once you're in.
 :::